COVID-19 FAQs

 Why are we switching to isolating in place when last year I had to return home?

-After consultation with the Chester County Health Department, WCU will be transitioning to Isolation in Place for on-campus residents that test positive for COVID-19 and are unable to return to their primary residence starting Spring 2023 semester.
+After consultation with the Chester County Health Department, WCU transitioned to Isolation in Place for on-campus residents that test positive for COVID-19 and are unable to return to their primary residence starting Spring 2023 semester.
 This is a practice that is frequently in place on college campuses and other communal living environments, including schools in the PASSHE system.

 What can I do to prepare in case I get COVID-19?